fatihkoran1/fatihkoran1/README.md

 ## Hi, I'm Fatih

-ICT student focused on Artificial Intelligence, Machine Learning and Generative AI.
+ICT student focused on Artificial Intelligence.
 I build practical AI projects and evaluate how AI systems perform in real-world situations.

-Below are some of the projects I have worked on, mainly focused on AI, Machine Learning and Generative AI:
+Below are some of the projects I have worked on, mainly focused on Machine Learning, Deep Learning and Generative AI:

 ---